How to Choose an AI Consultant in Perth

 Those numbers are for enterprise-scale work.
 For a small or mid-sized business in Perth (15 to 200 employees), the market looks different:

-• Operations diagnostic: A$5,000 to A$7,000 for a 2 to 3 week engagement that maps your workflows and identifies what to fix.
+• Operations diagnostic: A$4,000 to A$7,000 for a 2 to 3 week engagement that maps your workflows and identifies what to fix.
+Required scoping step before any retainer.

 Be cautious of firms quoting six-figure "digital transformation" projects before they have mapped your operations.
 For most businesses under 200 employees, you can start seeing results in weeks.